darth-divyansh/Instagram_Followers-SS/README.md

 1. **Enter Instagram Credentials**:

    - If running the script for the first time, you will be prompted to enter your Instagram username and password.
-   - These credentials will be saved to a `credentials.txt` file for future use.

 2. **Specify Screenshot Count**: